10 Diagnosing designs

 10.3.1 Analytic design diagnosis

 Diagnosis can be done with analytic, pencil-and-paper methods.
 In an analytic design diagnosis, we typically derive a formula that returns the value of a diagnosand under a stipulated set of beliefs about the model, inquiry, data strategy, and answer strategy.
-For example, research design textbooks often contain analytic design diagnoses for statistical power.
-Gerber and Green (2012) write:

 That said, scholars conducting analytic design diagnosis have only worked out a few diagnosands for a limited set of designs.
 Since designs are so heterogeneous and can vary on so many dimensions, computer simulation is often the only feasible way to diagnose.
 We learn a lot from analytic design diagnosis—what the important parameters to consider are, what the important inferential problems are—but they often cannot provide direct answers to practical questions like, how many subjects do I need for my conjoint experiment?
 For that reason, we turn to design diagnosis via Monte Carlo simulation.